inestacanho/inestacanho.github.io/index.markdown

 San Francisco, one of the most popular cities in the United States (House of Travel), draws many tourists yearly with its iconic landmarks, picturesque views, and well-known neighborhoods.
 However, with high tourism comes an increased exposure to the possibility of theft and crime, particularly for these visitors unfamiliar with the area.
 One of the most common types of crime that tourists are exposed to is pickpocketing (Harper, 2001), which is classified under the category Larceny/Theft.
 (FBI)

-Therefore, in this analysis, we will examine **Larceny/Theft trends** in San Francisco from **2014 to 2024**, aiming to understand how the trends fluctuate throughout the years and how they relate to the city's **landmarks** (obtained from **INSERT SOURCE**).
+Therefore, in this analysis, we will examine **Larceny/Theft trends** in San Francisco from **2014 to 2024**, aiming to understand how the trends fluctuate throughout the years and how they relate to the city's **landmarks** (obtained from (DataSF, 2025)).
 By analyzing these patterns, we hope to help tourists avoid/be aware of high-risk areas and thus navigate the city more safely in the present day.

 ## Crime Overview